Madonna on Donald Trump's Inauguration: 'We Can Only Go Up From Here'

-"He's actually doing us a great service because we have gone as low as we can go"
+"He's actually doing us a great service because we have gone as low as we can go"+ READ ARTICLE

 Madonna said Thursday that the United States has “gone as low as we can go” with the election of Donald Trump.